dapovoa/web-monitor/README.md

-# Web Monitor
+# Web Monitor Dashboard

 ![Web Monitor Dashboard](img/screenshot.png)

-A real-time network monitoring dashboard.
-It pings a list of configured devices and displays their status in a clean web interface.
+A straightforward network monitoring dashboard.
+You configure your devices, and it pings them every 5 seconds to show you what's online, what's down, and how things are performing.

 ---

-## What it Does
+## What It Does

-This tool monitors network devices and displays their connectivity status at a glance.
-It indicates whether a device is online or offline and shows its latency (RTT) and TTL values.

-The main goal is to replace the tedious process of manually pinging multiple devices with an always-updated overview that refreshes every 5 seconds.
+This dashboard monitors network devices and shows their status in real-time.
+Think of it as replacing the tedious process of manually pinging devices one by one.
+Instead, you get a live overview that updates automatically.

+Each device shows whether it's online or offline, plus key metrics like RTT (latency), TTL, and packet loss.
+The interface is clean and gets straight to the point.

 ---

+## The Interface

+The dashboard is built around two main areas:

+**Summary Cards** - At the top, you get quick stats for each category (Gateways, Stores, Wi-Fi, Office, CCTV).
+Each card shows total device count, how many are up or down, and an uptime percentage bar.
+Icons change color based on health: green when everything's good, yellow if there are some issues, red if things are down.

+**Accordion Sections** - Click any category to expand and see individual devices.
+Each device card shows its name, IP, current status, and three metrics: RTT, TTL, and packet loss.
+Only one section expands at a time to keep things tidy.

+The layout is responsive and works across different screen sizes, from phones to 4K displays.
+Everything fits on one screen without scrolling when collapsed.

+---

-## How it Works
+## How It Works

-The architecture is straightforward:
+The architecture is simple:

 ```
 Browser
-    index.php renders the interface
+    index.php - renders the interface
-    script.js polls ping.php every 5 seconds
+    script.js - polls ping.php every 5 seconds
-        ping.php validates IPs against an allowlist
+        ping.php - validates IPs against allowlist
-        ping.php executes parallel pings
+        ping.php - executes parallel pings
-        ping.php returns JSON with results
+        ping.php - returns JSON results
-    script.js updates the DOM
+    script.js - updates the display
 ```

-### Execution Flow
+### Backend

-The backend works on both Windows and Linux with automatic OS detection.
-It detects the operating system via `PHP_OS` and uses the appropriate ping command.
-Runs pings in parallel batches of 6 IPs using `proc_open()` for efficiency.
-This prevents a few slow devices from blocking the update cycle.
-If `proc_open()` isn't available, it gracefully falls back to running pings sequentially with `exec()`.
+The backend detects whether it's running on Windows or Linux and adjusts the ping commands accordingly.
+It runs pings in parallel batches of 6 using `proc_open()` to keep things fast.
+If that's not available, it falls back to sequential execution with `exec()`.

-The script parses the ping output with regex to extract RTT and TTL, then returns a structured JSON to the frontend.
-The JavaScript then updates the status indicators in real-time.
+Ping results get parsed with regex to extract RTT and TTL values, then sent back to the frontend as JSON.
+The whole cycle repeats every 5 seconds.

-### Security

-For security, the script will only ever ping IPs that are explicitly defined in `config.php`.
-This allowlist approach prevents the tool from being used to ping arbitrary addresses on the network.
-It also includes input validation and referer checks as extra layers of protection.

 ---